21grd03-parametric/pastiche/README.md

 - `avg_snswrf`, `avg_snswrfcs` – Time-averaged surface net SW radiation flux
 - `avg_tnlwrf`, `avg_tnlwrfcs` – Time-averaged TOA net LW radiation flux

+> [!WARNING]
+> - ERA5 fluxes are accumulated over one hour and normalized by 3600 s.
+We treat these as instantaneous values centered at _t – 0.5 h_.
+> - ERA5 fluxes correspond to total LW radiation and should be compared to band 0 values from RRTM.
+> - NaN values may appear over sea regions or where RRTM fails (e.g., north-west corner of the France dataset); further investigation is ongoing.

 ---

 ## ⚠ Use Note and Warning <a name="use-note-and-warning"></a>

-1. ERA5 fluxes are accumulated over one hour and normalized by 3600 s.
-We treat these as instantaneous values centered at _t – 0.5 h_.
-2. ERA5 fluxes correspond to total LW radiation and should be compared to band 0 values from RRTM.
-3. NaN values may appear over sea regions or where RRTM fails (e.g., north-west corner of the France dataset); further investigation is ongoing.
+-
+-
+-

 ---